NivenT/utilities/utils/wrapper/README.md

 ## Details
 * Wrappers must be constructed explicitly so `Feet f = 10` will cause the compiler to yell at you.
 * `Wrapper<T, TAG>::inner` will return the type being wrapped
+* At the moment, the inner type cannot be a reference.